Background pattern

 • blurred vision

-• constipation, nausea, indigestion with symptoms such as feeling of stomach heaviness, abdominal pain, belching, nausea, and stomach burning (dyspepsia), stomach discomfort
+• constipation, nausea, indigestion with symptoms such as a feeling of heaviness in the stomach, abdominal pain, belching, nausea, and heartburn (dyspepsia), stomach discomfort

 • urinary tract infection, bladder infection